abdrzqsalihu/subscription-tracker/README.md

 # 📦 Subscription Management API

-This is a RESTful API for managing user subscriptions, including features like user authentication, subscription CRUD operations, and automated email reminders for upcoming renewals using Upstash Workflows
+This is a RESTful API for managing user subscriptions, including features like user authentication, subscription CRUD operations, bot protection with Arcjet, and automated email reminders for upcoming renewals using Upstash Workflows

 ## 🚀 Features